Maryland Route 200: Route description

 MD 200 then continues eastward, passes through Upper Paint Branch Park and bridges several creeks, including the namesake Paint Branch, and passes between several neighborhoods upon exiting the park.
 The route then passes under Old Columbia Pike with no access to this local road.
 Just beyond, MD 200 reaches a large interchange with US 29, combining cloverleaf and stack elements.
 This interchange also adds connections to Fairland Road with both MD 200 and US 29.
 The route continues eastward, featuring a partial interchange with Briggs Chaney Road (westbound exit and eastbound entrance), and then, just after crossing the border into Prince George's County, it passes over the Little Paint Branch just south of the Fairland Recreational Park.
 The route then passes under Old Gunpowder Road.

 The route then enters Calverton, where the expansive interchange with I-95 is located.
 The interchange, marked as Exit 31 on I-95, is mostly a cloverleaf hybrid, and features several collector-distributor roads built along I-95, stretching from Old Gunpowder Road south of the interchange to MD 198 north of it.
 The community of Konterra is planned for construction near this interchange.

 Beyond I-95, MD 200 narrows to four lanes.
 MD 200 curves sharply, first to the south then to the east, and meets a diamond-interchange providing access to Konterra Drive (MD 206).
-MD 200 then turns gradually to the southeast and ends at a continuous flow intersection at US 1 (Baltimore Avenue) in Beltsville.
+MD 200 then turns gradually to the southeast and ends at a continuous flow intersection at US 1 (Baltimore Avenue) in Laurel.

 MD 200 is a part of the main National Highway System for its entire length.